-What are the best retail stocks to watch?
+What are the best retail stocks to watch in 2021?

-Owning a piece of the place you shop in is part of the appeal of buying a retail stock.
-The market has shifted since the start of Covid-19, so what are the most popular retail stocks to buy now?
+The market has shifted since the start of Covid-19, so what are the most popular retail stocks to trade now?
 Read on to find out.

 Retail stocks and what you need to know about the industry